Poojitha-Pasupuleti/bootstrap5-ui-project/README.md

 ---

 ## ❤️ **Acknowledgment**
-Special thanks to my mentors and internship coordinators for the opportunity to explore and design this project.
+Special thanks to my mentors and the **internship program** for giving me the opportunity to explore and create this project.
-This project enhanced my knowledge in **front-end web development**, **Bootstrap 5**, and **UI/UX design**.
+This experience strengthened my skills in **front-end web development** and **modern UI design** using Bootstrap 5.

+---

 > _“Design is not just what it looks like and feels like.
 Design is how it works.”_
 > — *Steve Jobs*